activebook/activebook.github.io/README.md

 - gllm
 gllm is a powerful command-line tool designed to interact seamlessly with various Large Language Models (LLMs).
 Configure your API keys, set your preferred models, and start chatting or executing commands effortlessly.

+- Copilot Sidebar
+A Chrome extension that enhances your productivity by allowing you to extract web content and build custom prompts for AI models, all from a convenient sidebar.

 - Clash Forge
 Clash Forge is a powerful and user-friendly tool designed to streamline the management of proxy configurations for [Clash], a popular rule-based proxy client.
 Whether you have Clash subscriptions or individual proxy URLs, Clash Forge converts them into Clash-compatible YAML configuration files with ease.
 It automates tedious tasks, resolves DNS blocks, and provides clear feedback, making proxy setup a breeze.